sunyamare/ubiqum-tgif/README.md

 # ubiqum-tgif

-Ubiqum MERN bootcamp 2nd project: Get congressional data from an API and display it on a website.
+Ubiqum MERN bootcamp 2nd project.

 The task is to show API data from the ProPublica API on the US Congress.